evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 The Lucid Air Sapphire delivers a jaw-dropping maximum power of 920 KW (1251 hp/1234 bhp) and a massive total torque of 1390 Nm (1026 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 1.95 seconds, showcasing its astonishing acceleration.
 Additionally, it achieves a top speed of 330 km/h (205 mph), making it a true marvel of engineering and performance.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 118 kWh and a net usable capacity of 117 kWh, providing an 1 kWh buffer (0.8%) for battery protection.
+The high-capacity battery has a gross capacity of 118 kWh and a net usable capacity of 117 kWh, providing a 1 kWh buffer (0.8%) for battery protection.
 Operating at a nominal voltage of 800 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

 According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 427 miles (687 km) with an energy consumption rate of 3.6 miles per kWh.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 300 kW.
 Charging from 0% to 100% takes approximately 77 minutes, while a more typical charging scenario from 10% to 80% takes 33 minutes with an average charging speed at 150 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 46%.
-This results in an effective charging speed, including time lost, of 174 kW, with each charging session taking about 18 minutes and 7 seconds..
+This results in an effective charging speed, including time lost, of 174 kW, with each charging session taking about 18 minutes and 7 seconds.
 This efficient charging capability makes the Lucid Air Sapphire a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 8 hours and 52 minutes.
 This journey would require two charging stops from 1% to 41%, with a total charging time of 32 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 19 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.